lordofscripts/caesarx/docs/DEVELOPER.md

 * Test cases like `Test_Affine_Exit()` which exercise various CLI execution parameter combinations to check the application return value.
 You no longer need to run the CLI manually prior to every release.
+* Skipping tests conditionally. `GITHUBLOS=true go test ./...` because
+  the CLI application exit value test cannot be resolved on GitHub server because I don't know where the executable is in that server build.
+  See `tabularecta_vigenere_test.go, tabularecta_caesar_test.go, go.yml

 More odd stuff: